inno-devops-labs/S24-core-course-labs/app_rust/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+## CI
+A CI workflow is contained in the `.github/workflows/ci_rust.yaml` file.
+This workflow lints and tests the application, checks code vulnerability using SNYK, and builds and pushes docker image.
+Workflow is triggered only if the there is a change in the `app_rust` directory or the workflow file itself.

+The CI workflow contains 3 jobs.
+Each job has a specific set of tasks to perform:

+- test: This runs the unit tests of the application
+- clippy: This is used for linting in the rust application.
+- fmt: This is used for formatting the source code
+- coverage: Checks code coverage

 ## Authors